Skip to main content

 The app supports syntax highlighting for the following languages:

-ABAP, Apex, Azure CLI, Batch, Bicep, Cameligo, Clojure, CoffeeScript, C++, C#, CSP, CSS, Cypher, Dart, Dockerfile, ECL, Elixir, Flow9, F#, Go, GraphQL, Handlebars, HCL, HTML, INI, Java, JavaScript, JSON, Julia, Kotlin, Less, Lexon, Liquid, Lua, M3, Markdown, MDX, MySQL, Objective-C, Pascal, Pascaligo, Perl, PostgreSQL, PHP, PLA, Postiats, Power Query, PowerShell, Plain Text, Protocol Buffers, Pug, Python, Q#, R, Redis, Redshift, reStructuredText, Ruby, Rust, SB, Scala, Scheme, SCSS, Shell / Bash, Solidity, Sophia, SPARQL, SQL, ST, Swift, SystemVerilog, Tcl, Terraform, TypeScript, Visual Basic, Verilog, WGSL, XML, YAML.
+ABAP, Apex, Azure CLI, Batch, Bicep, Cameligo, Clojure, CoffeeScript, C++, C#, CSP, CSS, Cypher, Dart, Dockerfile, ECL, Elixir, Flow9, FreeMarker, F#, Go, GraphQL, Handlebars, HCL, HTML, INI, Java, JavaScript, JSON, Julia, Kotlin, Less, Lexon, Liquid, Lua, M3, Markdown, MDX, MIPS, MS DAX, MySQL, Objective-C, Pascal, Pascaligo, Perl, PostgreSQL, PHP, PLA, Postiats, Power Query, PowerShell, Protocol Buffers, Pug, Python, Q#, R, Razor, Redis, Redshift, reStructuredText, Ruby, Rust, SB, Scala, Scheme, SCSS, Shell / Bash, Solidity, Sophia, SPARQL, SQL, ST, Swift, SystemVerilog, Tcl, Terraform, Twig, TypeSpec, TypeScript, Visual Basic, Verilog, WGSL, XML, YAML.

 Font